clij/clij2-docs/faq.md

 <a name="supported_os"></a>
 ## With which operating systems is CLIJ compatible?
-CLIJ was successfully tested on Windows, MacOS, Fedora linux and Ubuntu linux.
+CLIJ was successfully tested on Windows 10, MacOS, Fedora linux and Ubuntu linux.
 Current GPU and OpenCL drivers must be installed.

+<a name="windows78"></a>
+## Are Windows 7 and 8 supported?
+Maybe.
+As Windows 7 and 8 were discontinued before the first CLIJ release, we didn't test it.
+Theoretically, both systems support OpenCL and GPU vendors provide drivers for it.
+Thus, depending on the vendor, it mike work without issues.
+However, we had reports that [serious crashes happened on Windows 7 systems with several different GPUs](https://forum.image.sc/t/clij2-beta-testing-call-for-testers/37911/20).

 <a name="optimal_performance"></a>
 ## How can I achieve optimal performance using CLIJ?